Virtual colony count: Antimicrobial peptides

 The initial virtual colony count study measured the activity of all six human alpha defensins concurrently on the same 96-well plate: HNP1, HNP2, HNP3, HNP4, HD5, and HD6.
 Subsequently, mutated forms of some of those six defensins were studied by VCC.
 A conserved glycine in a beta bulge in HNP2 was replaced with a series of D-amino acids resulting in VCC activity proportional to side chain hydrophobicity and charge.
 VCC showed that N-terminally acetylated and/or C-terminally amidated HNP2 activity is proportional to electrostatic charge.
 VCC results were again proportional to charge for a series of salt bridge-disrupting mutants, suggesting that the salt bridge is not required for HNP2 function.
 VCC measured the importance of N-terminal natural and artificial pro segments of the propeptide HNP1, dramatically altering activity against Escherichia coli and Staphylococcus aureus.
 Enantiomer forms of HNP1, HNP4, HD5 and Beta-defensin 2 composed entirely of D-amino acids suggested differing mechanisms of defensin activity against Gram-positive and Gram-negative bacteria.
 VCC results of dimerization-impaired monomer and tethered dimer forms of HNP1 demonstrated the importance of dimerization.
 Replacing the conserved glycine with L-alanine resulted in subtle VCC differences.
 Comprehensive alanine scanning mutagenesis of HNP1 and HD5 demonstrated the importance of bulky hydrophobic residues.
 HD5 disulfide reduction impaired VCC activity but enhanced lipopolysaccharide binding activity against three Gram negative strains.
 HD5 variants with one disulfide bond or no disulfide bonds exhibited greatly decreased VCC activity against A. baumannii, whereas a simplified derivative of HD5 constructed by disulfide reduction and arginine introduction displayed potent activity against a multidrug resistant strain of A. baumannii.
 These studies have been expanded to include additional beta defensins, theta defensins, and the human cathelicidin LL-37 and related peptides.
+Virtual colony count results of a study of the mouse cryptdins showed that the killing of E. coli by cryptdins is generally independent of their tertiary and quaternary structures that are important for the killing of S. aureus, which is indicative of two distinct mechanisms of action.